 - Under View Building Details, see How to Apply and follow the instructions:

-- Apply to The Housing Registry – If there is a three-digit Building Code, you must apply online through the Housing Registry portal or download the Housing Registry Application Form .
+- Apply to The Housing Registry – If there is a three-digit building code, you must apply online through the Housing Registry portal or download the Housing Registry Application Form .

-- Apply to the Housing provider – If it says Apply to housing provider, use the contact information to apply direct.
+- Apply to the housing provider – If it says apply to housing provider, use the contact information to apply directly.